UNIVERSITY OF FLORIDA HEALTH - Key Persons

 • Clinical Assistant Professor / Department: MD - CARDIOLOGY

-My name is Natalie Bracewell, MD, and I am a clinical assistant professor in the division of cardiovascular medicine.
+My name is Natalie Bracewell, MD, FACC, and I am a clinical assistant professor in the division of cardiovascular medicine.
 My journey to become a physician started in high school because I enjoyed learning about science and wanted to help people with that knowledge.
 I chose cardiology because I like cardiovascular physiology and believe there is a large "toolbox" of treatment options for patients at our disposal.
 I earned my medical degree from the University of Missouri School of Medicine and completed my residency in internal medicine at the University of Florida, during which I was the chief resident.
 I then stayed at UF for my cardiovascular training.
-My goal as a cardiologist is to help patients manage their heart health in the best way possible that enables them to enjoy quality of life.
+I am a fellow of the American College of Cardiology, and my goal as a cardiologist is to help patients manage their heart health in the best way possible that enables them to enjoy quality of life.
 I have expertise in the following areas: cardiac rehabilitation, coronary artery disease, general cardiology, lipid management and preventive cardiology.
 I love spending time with my family.
 My husband, two boys and I enjoy being outdoors, hiking and going to the beach, and traveling.

 Nila Radhakrishnan